ray-project/ray/doc/source/serve/production-guide/fault-tolerance.md

 Below, we explain how to do each of these.

-#### Add external Redis server
+#### Step 1: Add external Redis server

+GCS fault tolerance requires an external Redis database.
+You can choose to host your own Redis database, or you can use one through a third-party vendor.
+We recommend using a highly-available Redis database for resiliency.

-GCS fault tolerance requires an external Redis server.
-The server can share the same Kubernetes cluster with your Ray cluster.
-For example, you can add a simple 1-node Redis cluster by appending these three Redis objects to your Kubernetes YAML:
+**For development puposes**, you can also host a Redis database on the same Kubernetes cluster as your Ray cluster.
+For example, you can add a 1-node Redis cluster by appending these three Redis objects to your Kubernetes YAML:

 (one-node-redis-example)=
 ```YAML